vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 ---
 _Syttende Mai_ will be celebrated at Vesterheim this year on Saturday, May 16, 2015.
 Special thanks to _Syttende Mai_ sponsors Jeff and Marilyn Roverud, and to Sons of Norway Valdres Lodge and Rockwell-Collins in Decorah for additional support.

-_Syttende Mai_, May 17, is the day Norway ratified its constitution in 1814 at Eidsvoll.
+_Syttende Mai_ is the day Norway ratified its constitution in 1814 at Eidsvoll.
 They did not, however, become independent from Sweden until 1905 and until then _Syttende Mai_ celebrations were frowned upon and even forbidden.

 Now, Norwegians celebrate their constitution with excited crowds, especially children, marching through the streets waving flags, singing songs, and celebrating their nation’s independence. _Syttende Mai_ is a great opportunity to celebrate freedom wherever it occurs.